quire-io/quill_js/README.md

-# Quill integration for Quire
+# Quill JS for Quire